ravisankar90/syslog-docs/linux-loging.md

+##Typical syslog.conf for all linux variants
+This document contains the list of typical & most essential logs to be generated with syslog.
+You can use this to edit your syslog.conf file.
+Just copy the content in type column, put it in the file & put the content in Log File column in corresponding row with a space or a tab.
 |Type|Log File|Remarks|
 |---|---|---|
 |kern.err|/var/log/nxsensor/kernel.err|Every logs of severity 3 to 0.
 Logs error, critical, alert & emergency messages related to kernel.|